emancipatedMind/XmodemProtocol/README.md

 * _**Mode**_
  * Read/Write
  * _XModemProtocol.XModemMode_
  Mode to be used by _XModemProtocol.XModemCommunicator_.
-If using _Receive_ operation, CRC will upgraded to OneK automatically.
+If using _Receive_ operation, CRC will upgrade to OneK automatically.

 ### Methods
 * _**Send**_